DragonSenses/Algorithms/LeetCode/66-plus-one/problem.md

 **Task**: Increment the large integer by one and return the resulting array of digits.

 ### Constraints

 - `1 <= digits.length <= 100`
 - `0 <= digits[i] <= 9`
 - `digits` does not contain any leading zeros.

+### Key Concepts and Approaches

+All these problems can be solved in linear time.
+The challenge is to solve it without using the addition operation or how to solve it in constant space complexity.

+### **Choice of Algorithm Based on Input Format**

+1. **Integers**:
+   - Usually, the addition operation is not allowed in such cases.
+   - **Approach**: Use Bit Manipulation.

+2. **Strings**:
+   - Use bit-by-bit computation.
+   - Note: It might not always be feasible to come up with a solution with constant space for languages with immutable strings, such as Java and Python.

+3. **Linked Lists**:
+   - Use Sentinel Head + Schoolbook Addition with Carry.

+4. **Arrays** (the current problem):
+   - Use Traditional Addition with Carry.